strawtype/dash-sunpower/README.md

   - **Optional:** create a new user with **read-only** access to the homeassistant database for the query_panels.sh script.  (e.g., `powermonitor`)

 3. **Set up `query_panels.sh`**
   - Place the script in your Home Assistant config folder (e.g., `/config/scripts/query_panels.sh`).
   - Execution rights:   (e.g., `chmod +x /config/scripts/query_panels.sh`).
   - Edit the InfluxDB connection details. (e.g., `homeassistant` or `powermonitor`)
-   - Check the **${DATA_DIR}** path works for your Home Assistant install. `configuration.yaml` will need an update if changed.
+  - Check the **${DATA_DIR}** path works for your Home Assistant install.
+The included `configuration.yaml` entries will need an update if changed.
   - Run (`query_panels.sh --discover`) to attempt sensor discovery.
-You will use this output in configuration.yaml later
+If successful, it should print the sensor entities needed in configuration.yaml in next steps.

 4. **Update `configuration.yaml`**
-   - Review `configuration.yaml` and add to your own Home Assistant configuration. (sensors, inputs, shell commands)
+  - Review `configuration.yaml`.
+Add to your own Home Assistant configuration.yaml (sensors, inputs, shell commands).
-   - Update any paths you may have changed in query_panels.sh.
+  - Update any paths you may have changed in `query_panels.sh`.
   - Restart Home Assistant.

 5. **Verify Data Flow**
   - Ensure `query_panels.sh` is successfully pulling data from InfluxDB.
   - Review /config/power/entities.txt, it should exist after running (`/config/scripts/query_panels.sh --discover`)
-   - Run `/config/scripts/query_panels.sh`for usage (e.g., `/config/scripts/query_panels.sh -d 2025-07-31 -h 14 -e power_3 -m max -m power`).
+  - Run `/config/scripts/query_panels.sh`for usage (e.g., `/config/scripts/query_panels.sh -d 2025-07-31 -h 14 -e inverter_e00122xxxxxxxxxx_power -m max -m power`).
-   - Test a date and time with a specific entity to verify it produces a value response.
+  - Test a date and time with a specific entitiy (from the --discover output) to verify it produces a value response.
+    - You will get empty values from dates that predate your InfluxDB setup.

 6. **Import Automations and Scripts**
   - Add `automation_refresh_panels_onselect.yaml` to your automations
   - Add `automation_refresh_graph_onlive.yaml` to your automations
   - Add `script_panels_timelapse.yaml` to your scripts

 7. **Load the Example Dashboard**
   - Copy `dashboard.yaml` to create a new dashboard.
   - Add it as a new dashboard in Home Assistant’s UI.
   - Review the notes in dashboard.yaml for customization (colors, thresholds, intervals)
+  - Each Solar Panel is an individual card that needs to be associated with its corresponding sensor_id in the next step.

 8. **Customize the Dashboard**
   - To accurately place the panels on the dashboard you must know their placement to begin with.
-Consult your install documentation or the sunpower app.
+Consult your install documentation or the SunPower app to identify the location of each panel by serial number.
   - The sensor id names have changed over time but they are usually "power_8" (legacy) or "inverter_e00122xxxxxxxxxx_power" (new).
   - In `dashboard.yaml` match each panel (card) to its relevant  **power_key: power_8**  or  **power_key: inverter_e00122xxxxxxxxxx_power** entity_id.
-Use the results from query_panels.sh --discover
+Use the results from `query_panels.sh --discover`
   - Match the main production sensor to **power_key: **power** or **power_meter_pvs6mxxxxxxxxp_power**.
   - If you are using the legacy names, the device ID includes the serial number to help you identify each panel.
+  - Remove or add any necessary cards to match your panel count.

 ---

 ## 🧩 Notes & Customization

 - The bash script is designed for **krbaker/hass-sunpower** entities — you may need to adjust entity names if using other integrations.
-- This setup queries **historical** values — without stored data, graphs and selections will be empty.
+- This setup queries **historical** values provided by InfluxDB.
+Without stored data, graphs and selections will be empty.
-- Refresh intervals, graphs, and UI layout are customizable to suit your needs.
+- `query_panels.sh` does not require write access.
+You can use read-only permissions to the homeassistant database

 ---